saranasr83/Psychic-Game/README.md

 ## Why the project is useful
 The project was helpful to get some practice using javascript functions, conditions(if/else), forloops, and so many other subjects.
+## built with
+-javascript
+-HTML
+-CSS

+## Author
+ Sara Khosravi
+## License
+This project is licensed under the MIT license.

+## Acknowledgement
+Berkely Bootcamp